 End Sub

-- We can see a confirmation Macros window pop up.
+- A confirmation Macros window pops up.

 Note: To show the pivot table field list, we can use the below VBA code: